Pageboy/notes/docs/Teaching/Digital Workflow/Week 1.md

 Meanwhile in the Greek camp trouble constantly brews between Agamemnon and Greek hero Achilles.
 During the course of battle, Hector son of Priam kills Achilles’ friend Patroclus.
 An enraged Achilles then slays Hector.
 Meanwhile Cressida is wooed by Greek prince Diomedes angering Troilus who swears revenge.

-## Othello
+### Othello

 - First Performed : 1604-05
 - First Printed : 1622

-Like Shakespeare play Hamlet, Othello is a significant and popular tragedy.
+Like the Shakespeare play Hamlet, Othello is a significant and popular tragedy.
 Othello is a Moorish captain serving in the Venetian army.
 Unfortunately for him, he has several enemies the worst of whom is his most trusted ensign Iago.
 In what unravels as a classic narration of racism, love, betrayal, jealousy and wrongful accusation, Iago hatches a plot to wrongfully accuse his wife Desdemona of infidelity.
 Inflamed with passion and jealousy an enraged he kills Desdemona.

 Iago’s wife Emilia informs Othello of Desdemona’s innocence revealing Iago’s dastardly plot but she to is killed by Iago.
 He is filled with remorse and in revenge tries to kill Iago but only wounds him.
 Before he can be arrested he commits suicide.

-## King Lear
+### King Lear

 - First Performed : 1605-06
 - First Printed : 1608